Solargis Evaluate PV simulation and losses

 Overview

-Our Evaluate PV simulator leverages Path Tracing (in combination with Perez’s all-weather sky model) and complex Electrical component models to provide unparalleled accuracy in estimating the energy yield of PV systems.
-Leveraging high-resolution Solargis Time Series (TS) or Typical Meteorological Year (TMY) data, this simulation offers a comprehensive analysis that surpasses current market standards.
+Our Evaluate PV simulator employs raytracing (in combination with Perez’s all-weather sky model) and complex Electrical component models to provide unparalleled accuracy in estimating the energy yield of PV systems.
+Leveraging high-resolution Solargis Time Series (TS) or Typical Meteorological Year (TMY) data, this simulation offers comprehensive loss calculations at every stage that surpass current market standards.
 For a better understanding of the concept, processes, and methods involved, we have segregated the information into three main sections:

-Optical simulation: This part will delve into the optical aspects of the simulation, utilizing path tracing and Perez’s all-weather sky model.
-These models are used to calculate the Global tilted irradiance (GTI) on PV modules (cells).
+• Optical simulation: This part will delve into the optical aspects of the simulation, utilizing raytracing and Perez’s all-weather sky model.
+These models are used to calculate the Global tilted irradiance (GTI) per PV module (cell) and the related losses, such as those caused by far/near horizon shading or soiling.

 Simulation inputs in Solargis Evaluate are categorized into two main types: Site parameters and Energy system configuration.
 Each plays a crucial role in accurately modeling the PV system's performance.